Addiction Treatment

 Recovery Unplugged Is Ready to Help You or Your Loved One

-Someone going through addiction and suicidal thoughts must get help for both their substance use and the mental health issues that are triggering the urges to take their own life.
+For someone going through addiction and suicidal thoughts, it’s imperative that they get help for both their substance use and the mental health issues that are triggering the urges to take their own life.
 Recovery Unplugged offers dual-diagnosis treatment programs to help you or your loved one get help for co-occurring substance use and mental illness.
 We offer inpatient, outpatient, and virtual programs and are in-network with most major insurances.
 Contacting a dedicated treatment facility can be a valuable step in seeking help.
-It’s important to research and contact trusted and accredited facilities for assistance.
+It’s important to research and reach out to trusted and accredited facilities for assistance.
 You don’t have to face this alone.